 The birds listed occur during the northern spring (Apr-May) unless otherwise indicated.

-Migrating birds including thrushes, vireos, tanagers, grosbeaks, buntings including Indigo and Painted, and up to 25 species of warbler including Golden-winged, Blue-winged, Blackburnian, Cerulean, Chestnut-sided, Canada, Magnolia, Prothonotary, Kentucky, Yellow-throated, Hooded, Bay-breasted, Black-throated Green and Black-and-white, migrating raptors including Broad-winged and Swainson's Hawks, migrating shorebirds including Hudsonian Godwit, Upland, Stilt and Buff-breasted Sandpipers, and Wilson's Phalarope, migrating Franklin's Gulls, Texan breeding specialities Black-capped Vireo, and Colima and Golden-cheeked Warblers, other specialities; Groove-billed Ani, Golden-fronted Woodpecker and Black-crested Titmouse, and more widespread spectacular species such as Whooping Crane (mid-Nov to early Apr), (Greater) Roadrunner, Blue Jay, Elf Owl, Red-headed Woodpecker and Scissor-tailed Flycatcher, as well as Snow (mostly Nov-Mar) and Ross's (mostly Nov-Feb) Geese, Wood Duck, Wild Turkey, Western Grebe, American White (mostly Nov-Mar) and Brown Pelicans, Anhinga, Reddish Egret, herons, bitterns, ibises, Roseate Spoonbill, Harris's Hawk, Crested Caracara, rails, Piping Plover, Black-necked Stilt, American Avocet, Black Skimmer, Yellow-billed and Black-billed Cuckoos, Common Nighthawk, hummingbirds, Belted Kingfisher, Acorn, Red-cockaded and Pileated Woodpeckers, kingbirds, flycatchers including Vermilion, Verdin, Bushtit, Brown-headed Nuthatch, wrens including Canyon, gnatcatchers, Eastern Bluebird, thrashers, Cedar Waxwing, Phainopepla, Pyrrhuloxia, sparrows, Northern Cardinal, Eastern Meadowlark, Yellow-headed Blackbird and orioles.
-Also a chance of Bald (mostly Dec-Feb) and Golden Eagles, Sandhill Crane (mostly Nov-Mar), Montezuma Quail, American Swallow-tailed and Mississippi Kites, Zone-tailed Hawk, Great Horned Owl, Lucifer Hummingbird and Painted Redstart.
+Migrating birds including thrushes, vireos, tanagers, grosbeaks, buntings including Indigo and Painted, and up to 25 species of warbler including Golden-winged, Blue-winged, Blackburnian, Cerulean, Chestnut-sided, Canada, Magnolia, Prothonotary, Kentucky, Yellow-throated, Hooded, Bay-breasted, Black-throated Green and Black-and-white, migrating raptors including Broad-winged and Swainson's Hawks, migrating shorebirds including Hudsonian Godwit, Upland, Stilt and Buff-breasted Sandpipers, and Wilson's Phalarope, migrating Franklin's Gulls, Texan breeding specialities Black-capped Vireo, and Colima and Golden-cheeked Warblers, other specialities; Groove-billed Ani, Golden-fronted Woodpecker and Black-crested Titmouse, and more widespread spectacular species such as American Swallow-tailed Kite (Apr-Jul), Whooping Crane (mid-Nov to early Apr), (Greater) Roadrunner, Blue Jay, Elf Owl, Red-headed Woodpecker and Scissor-tailed Flycatcher, as well as Snow (mostly Nov-Mar) and Ross's (mostly Nov-Feb) Geese, Wood Duck, Wild Turkey, Western Grebe, American White (mostly Nov-Mar) and Brown Pelicans, Anhinga, Reddish Egret, herons, bitterns, ibises, Roseate Spoonbill, Harris's Hawk, Crested Caracara, rails, Piping Plover, Black-necked Stilt, American Avocet, Black Skimmer, Yellow-billed and Black-billed Cuckoos, Common Nighthawk, hummingbirds, Belted Kingfisher, Acorn, Red-cockaded and Pileated Woodpeckers, kingbirds, flycatchers including Vermilion, Verdin, Bushtit, Brown-headed Nuthatch, wrens including Canyon, gnatcatchers, Eastern Bluebird, thrashers, Cedar Waxwing, Phainopepla, Pyrrhuloxia, sparrows, Northern Cardinal, Eastern Meadowlark, Yellow-headed Blackbird and orioles.
+Also a chance of Bald (mostly Dec-Feb) and Golden Eagles, Sandhill Crane (mostly Nov-Mar), Montezuma Quail, Mississippi Kite, Zone-tailed Hawk, Great Horned Owl, Lucifer Hummingbird and Painted Redstart.

 The 24 species more or less restricted to southern Texas in the United States and best looked for in the Lower Rio Grande Valley area are Least Grebe, Neotropic Cormorant, Muscovy Duck, Black-bellied Whistling Duck, Plain Chachalaca, Hook-billed Kite, White-tailed Hawk, White-tipped Dove, Red-billed Pigeon, Ferruginous Pygmy Owl, Common Pauraque, Buff-bellied Hummingbird, Green and Ringed Kingfishers, Couch's Kingbird, Great Kiskadee, Green Jay, Tamaulipas Crow, Clay-coloured Thrush, Long-billed Thrasher, Tropical Parula, Olive Sparrow, and Altamira and Audubon's Orioles.
 Also a chance of Grey Hawk, Northern Beardless Tyrannulet, Brown Jay and White-collared Seedeater.